 Pediatric Physeal (Growth Plate) Fractures

 Before closure, the growth plate is the most fragile part of the bone and is therefore frequently disrupted when force is applied.
-Growth plate fractures may extend into the metaphysis and/or epiphysis; the different types are classified by the Salter-Harris system (see Figure: Salter-Harris classification of physeal disk (growth plate) fractures.).
+Growth plate fractures may extend into the metaphysis and/or epiphysis; the different types are classified by the Salter-Harris system.
 Risk of impaired growth increases as fractures progress from type I through type V. In English, a useful mnemonic for the types is SALTR:

 Salter I: S = Straight (the fracture line goes straight across the growth plate)